 - a.
 Worn springs or loose spring fixings on the towing vehicle.

 - b.
 Towing vehicle springs too soft.

-- c Insufficient nose weight.
+- c.
+Insufficient nose weight.

-- d Nose of caravan is towing too high or to low.
+- d.
+Nose of caravan is towing too high or too low.

-- e Unsuitable towing vehicle.
+- e.
+Unsuitable towing vehicle.

 Galvanised steel chassis

 Drilling of the galvanised steel chassis will invalidate the warranty and must not be done.